-- Participation fee for any team substitutions following the 8 November 2022 entry order shall be based upon the 7 November team order and player ranking. - A number 1 and number 2 singles player will receive 100% of the participation fee if they compete in all Group stage singles matches.
-Pro-Rata schedule for players number 1 and number 2 competing in less than all Group stage singles matches is listed below including Pro-Rata schedule for mixed doubles matches participated in. - Players number 3-5 will receive 100% participation fee regardless of whether they compete in any of the Group state matches.
+- Players may only receive a participation fee in one category.
+Players will receive a fee for singles or mixed doubles, whichever was used for their entry. - Participation fee for any team substitutions following the 17 October 2023 entry order shall be based upon the entry ranking team order and player ranking. - A number 1 singles player will receive 100% of the participation fee if they compete in all Group stage singles matches.
+Pro-Rata schedule for players number 1 competing in less than all Group stage singles matches is listed below including Pro-Rata schedule for mixed doubles matches participated in. - Players number 2-3 will receive 100% participation fee regardless of whether they compete in any of the Group state matches.

-2023 Participation Fee Pro-Rata Schedule
+2024 Participation Fee Pro-Rata Schedule

-For #1 & #2 Players Promotional % Per Singles Per Doul Match % Matc
+For #1 Play- er Promotional % Per Singles Match % Per Doubles Match %

 40% 30% 15%

-- Max of 30% per tie - Playing Singles and Doubles in same tie = 15% - Applies to Group stage matches and ties only - This applies to all #1 & #2 players including players competing with Protected Ranking (PR)/Special Ranking - Promotional % = minimum participation fee
+- Max of 30% per tie - Playing Singles and Doubles in same tie = 30% - Applies to Group stage matches and ties only - This applies to all #1 players including players competing with Protected Ranking (PR)/Special Ranking - Promotional % = minimum participation fee

-15 % maximum per all mixed doubles matches, regardless of if a player plays 1 or 2 mixed doubles during the group stage.
+^{15 %} maximum per all mixed doubles matches, regardless of if a player plays 1 or 2 mixed doubles during the group stage.
 Players competing in singles and mixed doubles in a Tie will receive the Promotional fee plus 30 % per the singles match.

-A #1 & #2 Player only playing 2 mixed doubles during the group stage will receive 40 % Promotional + 15 % total for both mixed doubles matches (55 % overall).
-Examples in the table below
+A #1 Player only playing 2 mixed doubles during the group stage will receive 40 % Promotional + 15 % total for both mixed doubles matches (55 % overall).
+Examples in the table below.

 Group Tie 1 Group Tie 2

 Scenario Singles Doubles Singles Doubles Fee Collected

 Α Х Х 100%

 В Х Х 85%

 С х х 70%

-D Х 70%
+D х 70%

 E х Х 55%

-F х 55%
+F Х 55%

+G 40%